 5. Informalize internal meetings

-It’s not even a question of being an introvert or an extrovert, long back-to-back virtual meetings can drain you regardless.
-Virtual meetings with clients or vendors can be a taxing experience since you have to be formal and attentive for hours.
-The least you can do is make internal team meetings a little informal and casual for the team.
+It’s not even a question of being an introvert or an extrovert.
+Long back-to-back virtual meetings can drain you regardless.
+Likewise, virtual meetings with clients or vendors can be a taxing experience since you have to be formal and attentive for hours.
+So the least you can do is make internal team meetings a little informal and casual for the team.

-By encouraging your team to turn off cameras if they want to, you can encourage your team to casually meet over a short video meeting to discuss any challenges they are having regarding work.
+By encouraging your team to turn off cameras if they want to, you can promote your group to casually meet over a short video meeting to discuss any challenges they are having regarding work.

 - To sum it up, you can take a few steps to combat employee burnout during this crisis